HISTORY and PARISH RECORDS

 If your enquiry relates to a recent event for which the Church still holds the register, we will be able to supply you with a copy of a certificate for a modest charge.
 If we no longer hold the register you will need to contact the Archives Service who should be able to supply you with what you require.

-The amount of material deposited with West Yorkshire Archives by the Church is quite considerable, so the more information which you are able to supply, the more likely it is that they will be able to help you find what you are looking for.
+The amount of material deposited with West Yorkshire Archives by the Church is quite considerable, so the more information you are able to supply, the more likely they will be able to help you find what you're looking for.